brunonatali/install/README.md

 ## Before start
 Before you begin, consider reviewing your code and understanding that this is a tool for automating the installation of an application made in PHP to run on the CLI or as a service in a Linux environment.

+Observe that if service was instaled this component will update .service file and perform a daemon-reload, and if is active (runing) before install starts, service will be autoatically started after instalation is finished.

 Note.
 Not supported on Windows.

 ### Folder structure